Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from SE Perspectives

-\headt{C. Issue Localization.} Issue localization is one of the most important phases where the agents are supposed to precisely identify the code elements (\eg{} classes, methods, or code blocks) that are related to issues and should be edited.
-We then summarize the common localization strategies used in existing LLM-based agents.
+Issue localization is one of the most important phases where the agents are supposed to precisely identify the code elements (\eg{} classes, methods, or code blocks) that are related to issues and should be edited. \junwei{ Unlike fault localization discussed in Section~\ref{sec:se:debugging:FL}, which is a task triggered by the developers during the debugging stage and involves test files that reproduce the bug, issue localization is a user-triggered process, typically only accompanied by a natural language description of the issue from the user's perspective and lacking reproducible test scripts.
+This characteristic poses a unique challenge for issue localization and makes it heavily dependent on the natural language understanding capabilities of LLMs. } We then summarize the common localization strategies used in existing LLM-based agents.

-\headfi{C.1: Retrieval-based Localization.} All the existing agents use the retrieval-based strategy as the basis for issue localization, which identifies the relevant code elements based on their similarity with issue descriptions.
-For example, in MAGIS~\cite{MAGIS}, all code files are compared to issue descriptions via BM25~\cite{BM25}, and the Top-K relevant code files are selected as the potential issue locations.

-However, only using retrieval-based strategy can be insufficient and often at coarse granularities (\eg{} files).
-Therefore, some agents further extend the basic retrieval with other strategies, \eg{} navigation-based localization, spectrum-based localization, and simulation-based localization.

-\headfi{C.2: Navigation-based Localization.} This strategy provides agents with a set of code search actions that can navigate through the entire code repository to check all directories and files.
-For example, the issue localization phase of SWE-agent~\cite{yang2024swe} uses several pre-defined search-based interfaces to locate the target directories or files and then to view the code snippets in the target file through scrolling interfaces.
-Similarly, MASAI~\cite{MASAI} assigns an edit localizer that can navigate the repository to find the related code snippets.
-AUTOCODEROVER~\cite{AutoCodeRover} designs a stratified context retrieval process, which allows the LLM itself to decide whether to further refine the location based on the current context, thus forming an iterative navigation process.
-Agentless~\cite{Agentless} provides the hierarchical structure of the target repository and instructs the LLM to gradually localize files, classes, functions, and concrete edit locations.

-\headfi{C.3 Spectrum-based Localization.} Some agents integrate the traditional fault localization approaches, especially spectrum-based fault localization techniques~\cite{wong2016survey}, which calculate the suspiciousness score of code elements based on their coverage of failed tests and passing tests.
-For example, AUTOCODEROVER~\cite{AutoCodeRover} explores spectrum-based techniques for issue localization by using the ground-truth reproduction tests provided in \swebenchlite{}, which improves issue resolution rate from 17.00\% to 20.33\%.
-While AUTOCODEROVER explores the spectrum-based fault localization in an ideal case (as the ground-truth reproduction tests are not always available in practice), CODER~\cite{CodeR} investigates the improvement of the spectrum-based fault localization in a more practical setting by using tests generated in the issue reproduction phase.
-In particular, CODER calculates the suspiciousness scores based on the coverage of the reproduction tests, and then combines them with the basic retrieval-based strategy (\ie{} BM25 similarity between code elements and issue descriptions) via weighted computation.